bluething/exercise-reactive/reactiveprogrammingwithrxjava/src/main/java/io/github/bluething/reactive/reactiveprogrammingwithrxjava/ch1/README.md

 See [sample6()](https://github.com/bluething/exercisereactive/blob/main/reactiveprogrammingwithrxjava/src/test/java/io/github/bluething/reactive/reactiveprogrammingwithrxjava/ch1/SampleCode.java) code how to use sequential concurrent.
 It's better to use schedulers instead of thread.
 See [sample7()](https://github.com/bluething/exercisereactive/blob/main/reactiveprogrammingwithrxjava/src/test/java/io/github/bluething/reactive/reactiveprogrammingwithrxjava/ch1/SampleCode.java) code how we try to use multiple thread that can invoke onNext() concurrently.
 This violate the [contract](https://github.com/bluething/exercisereactive/tree/main/observable#the-observable-contract).

 The solution?
 Composition, using merge or flatMap operator.
+A single Observable stream is always serialized, but each Observable stream can operate independently of one another, and thus concurrently and/or in parallel.

 See [sample8()](https://github.com/bluething/exercisereactive/blob/main/reactiveprogrammingwithrxjava/src/test/java/io/github/bluething/reactive/reactiveprogrammingwithrxjava/ch1/SampleCode.java) code we use merge.
 Because we use asynchronous: